3 Days in London Itinerary | The Perfect 72 Hours in London

 The V&A is one of my favourite museums in London and the museum I would most likely recommend to fashion/art lovers.

-I’ve seen the Christian Dior, Grace Kelly and Frida Kahlo exhibition here and loved them all.
+I’ve seen the Christian Dior, Grace Kelly, and Frida Kahlo exhibitions here and loved them all.
 So, check to see which fascinating fashion exhibition will be on at the V&A before you go.

 The V&A is located next door to the Natural History Museum and the Science Museum.
 These are just a few of the many museums you can visit in three days in London.